welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 ### What Happens After

-This is where such constructs are doomed to dysfunctionality due to the following:
+This is where such constructs are doomed to dysfunctionality.
+This is mainly due to the following:

 1. $m$ doesn't have an infinite and high quality source of information to sustain $c(f)$.